search icon

 • An LLC or corporate banking resolution is the simplest way to authorize someone to open a bank account and provide a signature for the business.
 This document is created by the owners of a limited liability company (LLC) or the board of directors for a corporation.
 It’s commonly agreed on during the initial meeting of the owners or board, but it can also be drafted or altered in future meetings.

 • For protection.
-Separating your business from personal minimizes the risk of losing your personal assets in a lawsuit.
-Also, a business bank account builds trust and credibility with your customers, vendors, and suppliers.
+Separating a business account from personal ones helps an entrepreneur minimize the risk of losing their personal assets in a lawsuit.
+Also, a business bank account builds trust and credibility with customers, vendors, and suppliers.

 • A banking resolution for an LLC is a formal document that outlines the specific individuals within the LLC who are authorized to how to open a business bank account, access company funds, or make financial decisions on behalf of the company.
 It provides clarity on who holds these rights and responsibilities within the LLC structure.